 Individual sessions are 50-minutes long and begin on a weekly basis over online video or phone.
 Our first meeting is a free 30-minute consultation to discuss your goals and our working together.
 My holistic approach treats each person as complex.
 Therefore, it is important to spend the first couple of sessions talking about your life in the terms of the personal, relational/social, psychological, emotional, physiological, vocational, spiritual, sexual, and behavioral patterns that you are looking to address in therapy.
 We will explore your goals for counseling and then check in periodically to reflect on your progress.
 There is no set amount of time for therapy, and people see results at different rates.
 Generally, making a commitment to 10 sessions is recommended for deciding how you feel about the process.

-My fees are $100 for individual 50-minute sessions.
+My fees are $115 for individual 50-minute sessions.
 My sliding-scale slots are currently filled.
-I accept credit and debit cards, Venmo, or checks mailed in advance of sessions.
-I require that you notify me at least 24 hours in advance of rescheduling or canceling a session, otherwise you will be charged the full rate.
+I accept credit and debit cards.
+I require that you notify me at least 48 hours in advance of rescheduling or canceling a session, otherwise you will be charged the full rate.

 Relationships/marriage/couples sessions are usually 70-minutes long over online video.
 Meeting weekly, especially at first, is helpful for couples work.
 Our first meeting is a free 30–45-minute consultation to discuss your goals and our working together.
 Our first session is usually spent discussing the history of your relationship and your goals for therapy.
 Sometimes I request to meet with each partner separately for a whole or part of a session.
 “Couples” work does not need to be limited to 2 people in a romantic and/or legal partnership; I can also see people looking to improve their relationships such as parent/child (over the age of 14), best friends, business partners, bandmates, and more.
 Generally, making a commitment to 10 sessions is recommended for deciding how you feel about the process.

-My fees are $130 for 70-minute relationship sessions.
-I accept credit and debit cards, venmo, or checks mailed in advance of sessions.
-I require that you notify me at least 24 hours in advance of rescheduling or canceling a session or you will be charged the full rate.
+My fees are $150 for 75-minute relationship sessions.
+I accept credit and debit cards.
+I require that you notify me at least 48 hours in advance of rescheduling or canceling a session or you will be charged the full rate.

 I am not able to accept insurance at this time.
 However, some health insurance companies may reimburse for part or all fees you pay to a Licensed Professional Counselor Intern.
 Upon your request, I can provide you with a receipt that you can submit to your insurance provider.
 See the FAQ on questions to ask your insurance company to determine whether you are eligible for reimbursement.

-Please find my calendar through this scheduling link or contact me to make an appointment for a free 30-minute consultation.
+Please contact me to make an appointment for a free 30-minute consultation.

 Please contact me by phone or email: